 Kittens Teething and Biting

-To Bite and When to Bite
+To Bite or Not to Bite

-Kitten Baby Teeth Timeline
+Teeth Timeline for Kittens

 Kittens are born without teeth, but at two weeks of age, the little incisors in the front of the mouth may show.
 At around four weeks of age, the canine teeth (fangs) come in and by age six weeks the premolars appear.
 These teeth are all baby teeth.
 So, around age 6 weeks all the baby teeth for a cat have cut through the gums.

-Instinctive Biting Behavior
+Instinctive Biting Behavior and Cautions

 Kittens chew on and bite their toys instinctively as they pretend to chase prey or defend themselves from pretend predators.
 This is pretty powerful instinctive behavior – and kittens do not tire of it.
 Because we do not want this biting to be transferred to living things, especially humans, it is important for us parents to refrain from using our hands or fingers as a target to be chased by a cat.
-The human hand should be associated with cuddling and food giving, not a chew toy.
+The human hand should be associated with cuddling and food giving, not regarded as a chew toy.

 How to Help Your Kitten